wickworks/witchdice/README.md

 ###### LAYOUT #######
-- be able to clear things you just rolled; keep the x button on dicebag results

 - people keep not realizing that they need to toggle HIT->MISS for 5e.
   - make the design more explicit -- OR -- add some tutorial